obisin/Proof-Trading-Is-Just-a-Coin-Flip/README.md

 ## Sources

 Doob, J. L. (1953). *Stochastic Processes*.
-Wiley.

-Feller, W. (1957). *An Introduction to Probability Theory and Its Applications, Vol. 1* (2nd ed.).
-Wiley.
+Feller, W. (1957). *An Introduction to Probability Theory and Its Applications, Vol. 1*

 Hansen, P. R. (2005).
-"A Test for Superior Predictive Ability." *Journal of Business & Economic Statistics*, 23(4), 365-380.
+"A Test for Superior Predictive Ability."

 Harris, L. (2003). *Trading and Exchanges: Market Microstructure for Practitioners*.
-Oxford University Press.

 Lo, A. W., & MacKinlay, A. C. (1988).
-"Stock Market Prices Do Not Follow Random Walks: Evidence from a Simple Specification Test." *Review of Financial Studies*, 1(1), 41-66.
+"Stock Market Prices Do Not Follow Random Walks: Evidence from a Simple Specification Test."

 Roll, R. (1984).
-"A Simple Implicit Measure of the Effective Bid-Ask Spread in an Efficient Market." *Journal of Finance*, 39(4), 1127-1139.
+"A Simple Implicit Measure of the Effective Bid-Ask Spread in an Efficient Market."

 Samuelson, P. A. (1965).
-"Proof That Properly Anticipated Prices Fluctuate Randomly." *Industrial Management Review*, 6(2), 41-49.
+"Proof That Properly Anticipated Prices Fluctuate Randomly."

 Samuelson, P. A. (1973).
-"Proof That Properly Discounted Present Values of Assets Vibrate Randomly." *Bell Journal of Economics*, 4(2), 369-374.
+"Proof That Properly Discounted Present Values of Assets Vibrate Randomly."